antmicro/fastvdma/README.md

 FastVDMA can be simulated as a whole but certain components can be tested separately.

-You can simulate the full design by running:
+You can simulate the full memory to memory design by running:

+`make testM2M`

+The full stream to memory test by:

+`make testS2M`

+To run both full tests:

 `make test`

-To run all tests, including the full test mentioned above, execute:
+To run all tests, including all mentioned above, execute:

 `make testall`

 Each testrun generates a `.vcd` file which can be opened using GTKWave or any other `.vcd` viewer.
 Output files are located in a separate subdirectories inside the `test_run_dir` directory.

 The full test should generate an `out.png` file demonstrating a 2D transfer with configurable stride.
 The resulting image should look similar to:

 ![Reference image](doc/ref-output.png)

 Synthesis
 ---------

-To generate a synthesizable verilog file, run:
+To generate a synthesizable verilog file choose a valid configuration via exporting `DMACONFIG`, i.e.

+`export DMACONFIG=AXI_AXIL_AXI`

+List of all valid DMA configurations you can find in [DMAConfig](src/main/scala/DMAController/DMAConfig.scala#51) file.

+After setting the `DMACONFIG` variable, run:

 `make verilog`